cp(1p) — Linux manual page

 specified by POSIX.1‐2008 but may be present in some

-the -r option, selected for consistency with all other options in
+-r option, selected for consistency with all other options in this

 The difference between -R and the removed -r option is in the

-It was implementation-defined how the - option treated special
+was implementation-defined how the - option treated special files

-files to allow both historical implementations and those that
+to allow both historical implementations and those that chose to

-chose to support -r with the same abilities as -R defined by this
+support -r with the same abilities as -R defined by this volume of

-reasons, did not handle special files any differently from
+handle special files any differently from regular files, but

-regular files, but always read the file and copied its contents.
+always read the file and copied its contents.
+This had obvious

-This had obvious problems in the presence of special file types;
+problems in the presence of special file types; for example,

 When a failure occurs during the copying of a file hierarchy, cp

-in the hierarchy or above the file where the failure occurred.
-It
+the hierarchy or above the file where the failure occurred.
+It is

-is unspecified if cp shall attempt to copy files below the file
+unspecified if cp shall attempt to copy files below the file where

-have been deliberately left as implementation-defined.
-This is to
+been deliberately left as implementation-defined.
+This is to allow

-allow systems to satisfy special requirements (for example,
+systems to satisfy special requirements (for example, allowing

-allowing users to create character special devices, but requiring
+users to create character special devices, but requiring them to

-them to be owned by a certain group).
-In general, it is strongly
+be owned by a certain group).
+In general, it is strongly suggested

-suggested that the permissions, owner, and group be the same as
+that the permissions, owner, and group be the same as if the user

-if the user had run the historical mknod, ln, or other utility to
+had run the historical mknod, ln, or other utility to create the

-create the file.
-It is also probable that additional privileges
+file.
+It is also probable that additional privileges are required

-Additionally, the -p option explicitly requires that all set-
+Additionally, the -p option explicitly requires that all set-user-

-user-ID and set-group-ID permissions be discarded if any of the
+ID and set-group-ID permissions be discarded if any of the owner

 unintentionally giving away special privilege when copying